CORE Freedom Now button WIN yellow submarine button Mash notes and hate mail to mblack@pubnix.net

 while hard at work, 2005

 Volunteers hard at work in 2005, putting the Fringe away.
 It really is lots of fun.
-I've done it for ten years straight, and this will be my 11th.
+I've done it for fourteen years straight, and this will be my 15th.
 If one of the oldest Fringe Volunteers can do it, so can you.

 There's no excuse for a troupe to not have a webpage